-Local governments often seek the assistance of the Quick Response program in response to a development application that, though it may meet the letter of the law, does not address the community’s vision for efficient transportation and quality development.
-Alternatively, a developer may propose an intense development that meets the community’s overall goal of using land efficiently, but is opposed by neighboring residents or property owners.
-In either case, the Quick Response project would not focus exclusively on the parcel proposed for development, but would also include planning for coordinated future development of adjoining parcels.
+TGM's Quick Response program is designed to help local governments with imminent development projects that meet local code requirements but may not address the community’s vision for efficient transportation and quality development.
+The Quick Response program can also help when a developer proposes an intense development that complies with the community’s goal of using land efficiently, but encounters opposition from neighboring residents or property owners.
+Quick Response projects don’t just focus on the parcel proposed for development, but also include planning for coordinated future development of adjoining parcels.

-Projects that do not involve immediate development prospects – i.e., projects that are more general, proactive or speculative – may be candidates for TGM’s larger grants program (see http://www.oregon.gov/LCD/TGM/grants.shtml), but would not qualify as Quick Response projects.
+Projects that do not involve immediate development prospects don’t qualify for Quick Response assistance; however, projects that are more general, proactive or speculative may qualify for the TGM Grant program.

-An underlying premise of TGM’s Quick Response program is that design matters, and that putting time and effort into improving a project’s design will result in a plan that can meet the objectives of the community, the developer, and the TGM program.
-TGM seeks to ensure that both transportation and land use decisions are made in a comprehensive process that addresses their complex interrelationship.
-Specific program objectives include mixed uses, efficient use of land, vibrant downtowns, support for all modes of travel (with special attention to encourage walking, bicycling and transit) and better connectivity within local street networks.
+An underlying premise of the Quick Response program is that design matters, and that putting time and effort into improving a project’s design will result in a plan that can meet the objectives of the community, the developer, and the TGM program.
+Specific program objectives include encouraging mixed uses, efficient use of land, vibrant downtowns, support for all modes of travel (with special attention to encourage walking, bicycling and transit), and better connectivity within local street networks.

 Application and Selection

 Local jurisdictions can apply for a Quick Response project with a letter describing the project and requesting assistance.
 There is no specific application form and no application deadline.
 The local jurisdiction is not required to provide a cash match, but each project does require significant involvement of local staff and support including public notice and meeting logistics.
-Projects are selected based on the immediacy of the pending development and the opportunity to advance TGM objectives.
+Projects are selected based on meeting Quick Response Quick Response Eligibility Criteria and Selection Factors (PDF).